abstratt/ebui/README.md

 [![Build Status](https://textuml.ci.cloudbees.com/buildStatus/icon?job=kirra-api)](https://textuml.ci.cloudbees.com/job/ebui/)

-EBUI is an Email-Based User Interface.
-It acts as a front-end to any application that implements a [Kirra-compliant](http://abstratt.github.io/kirra/) REST API.
+EBUI is an Email-Based User Interface for business applications.
+It acts as a transactional email front-end to any application that implements a [Kirra-compliant](http://abstratt.github.io/kirra/) REST API.

+### Status

+This is still an experiment.
+What is working:
+- can create a new business entity instance
+- can update an existing business entity instance

+### How does it work?

 #### Entity inboxes